Argennon-Project/ADAGs/README.md

 ### The Argennon ERC20 Token

 The Argennon token (ARG /ɑrɡ/) is an ERC20 token intended to represent an investor's share in the Argennon project.
-After the launch of the Argennon blockchain, the ARG ERC20 token will be convertible in 1:1 ratio to the main currency of the Argennon blockchain.
+After the launch of the Argennon blockchain, the ARG ERC20 token will be convertible in 1:1 ratio to the native currency of the Argennon blockchain.
 Meanwhile, the ARG ERC20 token will act as a governance token:

 - The ARG ERC20 smart contract is a profit distributor.
 That means when an amount of an ERC20 token which is registered